 But looking at its direct competitor, the Redmi Note 10, the Realme 8 doesn’t actually offer any standout feature either—but rather is falling behind in crucial aspects like cameras.
 So, for its asking price, the Note 10 looks like a better bargain on many fronts.
 Still, if you prioritize performance more, I think the Realme 8 is not a bad deal either.

-- Watch our review of the Realme 8.
+- Watch our video review of Realme 8.

 Realme 8 Review: Pros & Cons